roysc/cosmos-sdk/x/accounts/README.md

 ### Address Seed Best Practices

-1. Address seeds must be unique per creator (not globally unique)
+1. Address seeds must be unique per creator (not globally unique).
-2. Reusing an address seed will cause account creation to fail
+2. Reusing an address seed will cause account creation to fail.
-3. For programmatic account creation, use an incrementing sequence number as the address seed
-4. This is particularly useful for contracts or modules that need deterministic address generation
+3. For programmatic account creation, use an incrementing sequence number as the address seed.
+This is particularly useful for contracts or modules that need deterministic address generation.

 ## Genesis